stricq/UPKManager/README.md

 To export the objects from your checked files, on the menu choose File -> Export Selected Files.

 All the texture objects in all the files that are checked will be saved as individual DDS files to the Export Path you choose in the settings.

+# Changes for Release 1.2

+* Audio objects (SoundNodeWave) can now be exported (as .ogg) and will play when clicked on in the export object listing.
+* Any fatal exceptions will be stored on the remote database to help improve the program.
+* Background tasks are now handled in a much better manner.
+* New object Viewer: Object Tree.
+Export objects show in green and import objects show in blue.
+Export objects can be clicked on for viewing as in the Export Table list.